KovChu/Todolist/README.md

 Function Specs:
 An TODO item is created when the user press + on the action bar.
-Click on the item will mark it as complete, while long-click will delete the item. the menu also contains filter, mark-all-as-complete, and remove all items functionality.
+Click on the item will mark it as complete, while long-click will delete the item. the menu also contains filter, mark-all-as-complete, mark-all-as-incomplete, and remove all items functionality.

 3rd Party Libraries used: